-Our Mission: To provide high quality care and rehabilitation of injured, sick, and orphaned wildlife within the Silicon Valley Community.
-Through educational programs, we foster a positive coexistence between the general public and wildlife, and encourage an interest in, and concern for wildlife conservation issues.
-Through the dedication of approximately 120 volunteers, we care for over 4,000 birds and mammals from over 150 species each year.
+Our Mission: To provide high quality care and rehabilitation of injured, sick, and orphaned wildlife within the Silicon Valley community.
+Through community outreach, we foster a positive coexistence between the general public and wildlife, and encourage an interest in, and concern for wildlife conservation issues.
+Through the dedication of over 150 volunteers, we care for over 5,000 birds, mammals and reptiles from over 150 species each year.

 Who Are We?

-Founded in 1993, we are a 501(c)3 non-profit licensed by the California Department of Fish and Game.
+Founded in 1993, we are a 501(c)3 non-profit licensed by the California Department of Fish & Wildlife.
 We work under a Memorandum of Understanding (MOU) to care for injured and distressed wildlife according to their guidelines.